 Zajno is another point in case.
 Much like in the previous example, the team leverages ultra-thin lines in every part of the interface.
 The website even opens with a splash screen, where the vertical line foreshadows the hero area.
 There are both vertical and horizontal ones.

-Whereas the latter is used mostly in tandem with headlines, the straight-up strokes are used to create visual paths that naturally guide visitors from one section to another or from one text block to another.
+Whereas the latter is used mostly in tandem with headlines and titles, the straight-up strokes are used to create visual paths that naturally guide visitors from one section to another or from one text block to another.

 What’s more, the website has a unique background.
 It is an interactive canvas that features a globose grid.
 It perfectly matches the trend, thereby making the project feel even more sophisticated.